-We work closely with you to develop and implement a complete and effective Emergency Management Plan, including site-specific Emergency Response Procedures, customised to meet the requirements of your facility’s structure, operations and occupancy.
+We work closely with you to develop and implement a complete and effective Emergency Management Plan, including site-specific Emergency Response Procedures, customised to ensure education compliance and meet the requirements of your facility’s structure, operations and occupancy.

 First 5 Minutes delivers comprehensive ECO (Emergency Control Organisation)/warden and occupant emergency training programs fit for purpose to your facility to ensure your managers and staff are fully prepared for emergency response.
-Our training will equip your people with best practice skills for when and how to lock down, or evacuate the facility, according to the type of emergency.
+Our compliance training will equip your people with best practice skills for when and how to lock down or evacuate the facility, according to the type of emergency.
 To ensure ongoing compliance and emergency preparedness, we provide regular 2 or 3 visit training packages (annually), depending on your training requirements.
-This can also be customised according to the size and needs of your facility or campus.
+Our compliance training programs can also be customised according to the size and needs of your facility or campus.

 Our compliance solutions packages for educational facilities include:

 AS 3745-2010: Planning for emergencies in facilities, requires the establishment of an Emergency Planning Committee (EPC).
 Members of the EPC are responsible for the documentation, implementation and maintenance of the Emergency Management Plan.